Tiberian Hebrew: Orthography

-It must be said that even though there are no special signs apart //ɛ̆/, /ă/, /ɔ̆// to denote the full range of furtive vowels, the remaining four are represented by simple sheva (ḥaṭaf ḥiriq in the Aleppo Codex is a scribal oddity and certainly not regular in Hebrew manuscripts with Tiberian vocalization).
+It must be said that even though there are no special signs apart //ɛ̆/, /ă/, /ɔ̆// to denote the full range of furtive vowels, the remaining four are represented by simple shewa (ḥaṭaf ḥiriq in the Aleppo Codex is a scribal oddity and certainly not regular in Hebrew manuscripts with Tiberian vocalization).

-All other cases should be treated as zero vowel (quiescent, nah), including the double final sheva (double initial sheva does not exist in this Hebrew dialect), and the sheva in the words //ˈʃtajim// and //ˈʃnajim//, read by the Tiberian Masoretes as //ʔɛʃˈtajim// and //ʔɛʃˈnajim// respectively.
+All other cases should be treated as zero vowel (quiescent, nah), including the double final shewa (double initial shewa does not exist in this Hebrew dialect), and the shewa in the words //ˈʃtajim// and //ˈʃnajim//, read by the Tiberian Masoretes as //ʔɛʃˈtajim// and //ʔɛʃˈnajim// respectively.
 This last case has similarities with phenomena occurring in the Samaritan pronunciation and the Phoenician language.

-Depending on the school of pronunciation (and relying on musical grounds, perhaps), the metheg sign served to change some closed syllables into open ones, and therefore, changing the vowel from short to long, and the quiescent sheva, into a mobile one.
+Depending on the school of pronunciation (and relying on musical grounds, perhaps), the metheg sign served to change some closed syllables into open ones, and therefore, changing the vowel from short to long, and the quiescent shewa, into a mobile one.

 That is referenced specifically by medieval grammarians:

 If one argues that the dalet of 'Mordecai' (and other letters in other words) has hatef qames, tell him, 'but this sign is only a device used by some scribes to warn that the consonants should be pronounced fully, and not slurred over'.